mikecthurgood/eleMental/README.md

 # eleMental

-FlatIron School Mod 3 project created with Phaser.js, vanilla Javascript and Node.js
+A simple online game created with Phaser.js, vanilla Javascript and Node.js

 To run Elemental: